shadowsocks/ShadowsocksX-NG/README.md

 	- GFW List URL.
 - Manual specify network service profiles which would be configure the proxy.
 - Could reorder shadowsocks profiles by drag & drop in servers preferences panel.
+- Configurable global shortcuts for toggle running and switch proxy mode.

 ## Different from orignal ShadowsocksX